wix-incubator/generator-angular-wixapp/README.md

 Now you should see the app in your browser at [http://localhost:9000](http://localhost:9000)

-Running unit tests server that will rerun tests on each change:
+Start unit tests server that will rerun tests on each change:

 ```
 $ grunt test
 ```

-Running unit tests once:
+Or you can run unit tests only once:

 ```
 $ grunt karma:singlerun